MattHatwey/Manemo/chapter5.md

 "Should we introduce our selves for the newcomers?" asked Legendaria, looking toward Rigel, then closed her eyes.
 Rigel knew that she knew he wasn't a newcomer, but didn't know anybody.

 Matt, Sansei, Hatwey, Honest, Rainflower, Earon, Wisteria, Choco, and Ichigo came first.
-"We are a team of five, and we all live in the Crystal Tower."
+"We are a team of 9, and we all live in the Crystal Tower."